-3.7.1 Start/Pause Button
+3.10.2 Start/Pause Button

 The Start/Pause Button starts the Timer Program running on the App screen as well as any selected network displays.
 The time display at the top of page will show approximately what is on the clock displays, and the currently executing step will be highlighted.
+Colors are approximated as well, although imprefectly.

-3.7.2 Reset Button
+3.10.3 Reset Button

 The Reset Button sends the entire currently displayed program to the network display and puts the display into the Timer Program execution mode.
 Clicking the Start button starts the program execution.
 The program that is sent by the Reset button, does not save the program in the clock to anything other than the RAM of the clock and the program will disappear from that memory if the clock is restarted.
 If a change is made to the program in the dialog, clicking Reset is required to send the updated program for execution on the clock.
+Changes made in TM-Manager are stored on the local computer, but must be saved with the Save Programs buttons to store the changes to disk locally.

-3.7.3 Set Time Mode
+3.10.4 Set Clock to Time Mode